Toward a new theory of the fractional quantum Hall effect: Wigner crystal

+\right. \ee in the case of the smooth density profile.
+At $N=6$, the $C_6$ and $C_5$ configurations have very close energies, so that both of them can be realized in a real system, depending, for example, on tiny details of the confinement potential.
+With a further increase of the number of particles ($N\gtrsim 10$), one should expect that configurations with $n=n^{\rm st}(N)=n^{\rm sm}(N)=6$, will have the lowest energy, like in the macroscopic Wigner crystal.

+The $N$-dependencies of the Wigner molecule energies for both configurations are shown in Figure \ref{fig:WCenergy}.
+In general, the energy of the system with the step-like density is lower than that of the system with the smooth density by $9.7$\%$-1.2$\% depending on $N$.
+This is due to the fact that in the case of a step-like density the potential well is deeper and narrower than in the case of a smooth density, Figure \ref{fig:Ubpotential}.
+The spatial distribution of the positive background density and the positions of charged point particles in the Wigner molecules are additionally illustrated in Figure \ref{fig:WCconfigs}.

-Thus, the classical solution of the problem has the form of one-shell or two-shells Wigner molecules shown in Figure \ref{fig:WCconfigs}.
-It should therefore be expected that in the quantum-mechanical solution one will have, instead of point particles, broadened (e.g., Gaussian type) wave functions near each points, these wave function will overlap and their positions will be averaged over the angular coordinate.
-The electron density should therefore have the shape of a ring of radius $R_s(N)$, see Table \ref{tab:WCmoleculesStep}, with an additional density maximum at $r=0$, if $N\gtrsim 6$.
-Now consider the exact quantum-mechanical solution of the problem.
+Thus, if $N\le 8$, electrons, considered as classical point particles, form single- or double-shell Wigner molecules shown in Figure \ref{fig:WCconfigs}.
+It should therefore be expected that in the quantum-mechanical solution one will have, instead of point particles, broadened (e.g., Gaussian type) wave functions near each points, these wave functions will overlap and their positions will be averaged over the angular coordinate.
+The electron density should therefore have the shape of a ring of radius $R_s(N)$ (Tables \ref{tab:WCmoleculesStep} and \ref{tab:WCmoleculesSmooth}), with an additional density maximum at $r=0$, if $N\gtrsim 6$.
+The exact quantum-mechanical solution obtained in Sections \ref{sec:ExactSolution} and \ref{sec:ExactSolutionNu<1} confirms these expectations.
+The features related to the symmetries of the Wigner molecules (\ref{NsymStep}) and (\ref{NsymSmoo}), including the ambiguity of the order of the symmetry axis at $N=6$, also manifest themselves in the quantum mechanical solution, see Section \ref{6el-energy}.